adobe/react-spectrum/README.md

 ## Development

+### Contributing
+Please read the [CONTRIBUTING](CONTRIBUTING.md) guide for an overview of how to contribute.

+### Local Development

 We use [Storybooks](https://storybooks.js.org) for local development.
-Run `npm start` and open http://localhost:9002 in your browser to play around with the components and test your changes.
+Run `npm start` and open (http://localhost:9002)[http://localhost:9002] in your browser to play around with the components and test your changes.

 ### File Layout